BertSki90/blog-preview-card-project/README-template.md

 For inline dislay the margin top and bottom properties do not work.

-The clamp() value that helps the text become responsive, see below:
+The clamp() value which helps the text become responsive, see below:

 ```html
 <label class="figtree-800">Learning</label>